Coronation Park, Delhi

-Coronation Park is a park located burari Road near Nirankari Sarovar in Delhi, India.
-The park is sometimes referred to as the Coronation Memorial; it was the venue of the Delhi Durbar of 1877 when Queen Victoria was proclaimed the Empress of India.
+Coronation Park (Hindi: Rajyabhishek Udyan) is a park located at Burari Road near Nirankari Sarovar (Formless Lake) in Delhi, India.
+It was the venue of the Delhi Durbar of 1877 when Queen Victoria was proclaimed the Empress of India.
 Later it was used to celebrate the accession of King Edward VII in 1903, and, finally, it was here that the Durbar commemorating the coronation of King George V as Emperor of India took place on 12 December 1911, subsequent to his coronation at Westminster Abbey in June 1911.
 This last celebration had all the princely states in attendance.
 The decision to hold the Coronation Durbars in Delhi at the vast open ground at Coronation Park was a move to emphasise the historical significance of Delhi as the former capital of the Mughal Empire.

 Coronation Park has the largest and tallest statue of King George V. The statue was moved here in the mid-1960s from a site opposite India Gate in the centre of New Delhi.
-It is opposite the Obelisk called the Coronation Memorial, which commemorates the 1911 Durbar, when George V laid the foundation stone for the new capital city of New Delhi.
+It is opposite an obelisk called the Coronation Memorial, which commemorates the 1911 Durbar, when George V laid the foundation stone for the new capital city of New Delhi.